lucaswerkmeister/bundestag/README.md

 and the remaining 876 were matched manually to Wikidata items by @akaes and me.
 The result was the file [IDs](IDs) containing a mapping from the ID in the Bundestag’s database to the Wikidata item ID.

+After that, the dates of birth and dates of death of all MdBs were imported into Wikidata, using QuickStatements’ CSV mode.

 (More detailed descriptions of these steps are available in the commit messages – see the [log](../../commits).)

 ## Current status

 We have a tab-separated file from Bundestag ID to Wikidata item ID, plus some supplementary information.
+Dates of birth and death have been imported, everything else remains to be done.

 ## To be done

-Decide what to export and how to do it…
+Decide what to export and how to do it.
-I haven’t planned far ahead here to be honest,
-I’m just sure that the above steps will be necessary no matter how we proceed afterwards.
+Matching places of birth/death or other biographical information sounds like a lot of hassle, so I think I’d prefer importing the parliamentary terms next.